Find Your Perfect School

-The TCNJ is home to a growing community of diverse learners who excels in an environment known for its rigorous academic programs, and endless extracurriculars.
+The TCNJ is home to a growing community of diverse learners who excel in an environment known for its rigorous academic programs and endless extracurriculars.
 This is balanced out by the supportive culture that makes the college town campus feel like home to everyone and anyone.

 The College of New Jersey boasts its unique Georgian Colonial campus of 289 landscaped acres of land in suburban Ewing, New Jersey.
 The campus is known for its natural beauty, with the entire campus grounds lined with towering trees and greenery.

 It is at a prime location and approximately five miles from the state’s capital, only ten miles from Princeton, and near New York City and Philadelphia.